Biden touts infrastructure deal in NH, first stop in US tour

-MANCHESTER, N.H.
-(AP) — President Joe Biden arrived in New Hampshire Tuesday for the first time since his 2020 primary-election shellacking, this time with a resounding win in tow: the newly signed $1 trillion infrastructure plan that he hopes to sell across the nation in coming weeks.
+WOODSTOCK, N.H.
+(AP) — Fighting sagging poll ratings, President Joe Biden set out Tuesday on a national tour to persuade everyday Americans of the benefits of his big, just-signed infrastructure plan.
+First stop: New Hampshire, a state that gave him no love in last year’s presidential primaries.

-While Biden left the state in February of 2020 before polls had even closed on his fifth-place Democratic primary finish, he returns now as president, eager to talk up the billions in investments in upgrading America’s roads, bridges and transit systems that he signed into law Monday.
+Biden left the state in February of 2020 before polls had even closed on his fifth-place primary finish.
+But he returned as president, eager to talk up the billions in investments in upgrading America’s roads, bridges and transit systems that he signed into law Monday.

+Walking across a rusted, rural New Hampshire bridge that’s been tagged a priority for repairs since 2014, Biden framed the infrastructure law in direct and human terms.
+He said it would have a meaningful impact here, from efficient everyday transportation to keeping emergency routes open.

+“This isn’t esoteric, this isn’t some gigantic bill — it is, but it’s about what happens to ordinary people," he said.
+“Conversations around those kitchen tables that are both profound as they are ordinary: How do I cross the bridge in a snowstorm?”

 Biden is down in the polls but hopes to use the successful new law to shift the political winds in his direction and provide fresh momentum for his broader $1.85 trillion social spending package now before Congress.